10 Best Business Computers: Ideal For Small Business Owners

 It has 1 TB of PCIe SSD internal storage, meaning you have more space than is necessary for every kind of file, program, or even big media files like photos and videos.

-Although SMBs and large companies use CRMs and cloud apps nowadays, still you need storage in many cases.
+Although SMBs and large companies use CRMs and cloud apps nowadays, you still need storage in many cases.
 So, this can be your best pick in all such situations.

 The HP All-in-One 27 offers a variety of ports to accommodate your connectivity needs.
-It includes a Type-C port, two Type-A ports with 5Gbps data support, and two more Type-A ports at slower 2.0 speeds.
+It includes a Type-C port, two Type-A ports with 5 Gbps data support, and two more Type-A ports at slower 2.0 speeds.

 However, the Type-C port does not support video output, which is why you also get HDMI 1.4 output.